“The limits of my language are the limits of my world”

 .

-Let me share with a you a story.
+Please allow me to share a story with you.
 This is a true story, but the names have been removed to protect the guilty.

 Once upon a time, there was a doe-eyed child trapped in a 17 year old body who left his small town of 2,000 people and went to a big city to study guitar.
 The institution of learning he went to study guitar at was a very big place with several thousand musicians.
 At the absolute minimum it was completely overwhelming for him as an experience.
 He went to the school knowing his ass was going to get kicked – but not knowing that saying his ass would get kicked would be more like telling the parachuter mid jump when his/her chute wouldn’t open he/she might break a bone from the fall when they “bounced” (yes “bounced” is the technical term for this occurrence and yes, it happens often enough that a term needed to be developed).